littlehui/fceux-for-retrogame/readme.md

 An open source NES Emulator for Windows and Unix that features solid emulation accuracy and state of the art tools for power users.
 For some reason casual gamers use it too.

+## update

+20201211 for RG350 only

+1. rumbale
+2. hwx2 scanline
+3. hwx2 grid
+4. R2 for switch screen render type

 ## Builds and Releases

 win32 autobuilds @ https://ci.appveyor.com/project/zeromus/fceux/build/artifacts